contextgeneric/cgp-patterns/content/error-wrapping.md

 trait `CanUseApp` to check that the wiring is done correctly and that `App` implements `CanLoadConfig`.

-Even though the example implementation for `LoadConfigJson` works, we would quickly find out that the error message returned from it is not very helpful.
+Even though the example implementation for `LoadJsonConfig` works, we would quickly find out that the error message returned from it is not very helpful.
 For example, if the file does not exist, we would get the following error
 message: